-YMCA CAMP SEYMOUR QUEST INFORMATION PACKET
+YMCA CAMP SEYMOUR

+TEEN WILDERNESS ADVENTURE INFORMATION PACKET

-Dear Parent/Guardian and Teen Participant:
+Dear Parent or Guardian and Teen Participant:

-Thank you for enrolling in Quest with YMCA Camp Seymour!
-Quest has been a Camp Seymour leadership development tradition since 1984, and is a unique experience focusing on building leadership skills through a wilderness trip.
-We're thrilled that you've chosen to join us on Quest this summer.

-PROGRAM GOALS AND OUTCOMES

-- Practice and develop leadership and interpersonal skills by acting as "trail boss" - Build self-confidence and independence - Learning about stewardship by practicing "leave no trace" principals on trail - Cultivate strong bonds and connections with fellow participants and leaders

-PRE-TRIP PREPERATION

-Each trip requires attendance at a mandatory orientation meeting before the trip.
+Thank you for enrolling in a teen adventure trip with YMCA Camp Seymour!
+Reading through this guide with your teen is important and should answer any questions you may have.
+Please hold onto this guide as it has important information for before and during your teen's camp experience.
+We are thrilled that you've chosen to join us on an adventure trip, and cannot wait to see you this summer.
+PROGRAM GOALS AND OUTCOMES - · Develop group membership, leadership, and interpersonal skills - · Build a sense of stewardship through practicing leave no trace principles on trail - · Develop independence and gain self confidence - · Cultivate strong bonds and connections with fellow participants and leaders PRE-TRIP PREPERATION Each trip requires attendance at a mandatory orientation meeting before the trip.
 During this orientation, the Camp Director will present important information regarding safety, equipment, preparation, trip expectations, and trip itineraries.
 All trip participants must attend the pre-trip meeting with a parent or guardian.

-Thursday, April 25 from 6-7pm

-Virtual via Zoom

-This meeting will be recorded for those that cannot attend or for those that register after this date.
+Thursday, April 25 from 6-7pm Virtual- Zoom meeting This meeting will be recorded for those that cannot attend or for those that register after this date.
 Please feel free to call or email with additional questions after attending the meeting or watching the recording.

-TRIP INFORAMTION

-Quest campers will canoe 2.5-3 hours each day for the first 3 days on Lake Ozette, then they will hike 2 miles out to the coast, and round out their trip with a paddle back to the bus.
+TRIP INFORMATION Teen Wilderness Adventure (TWA) campers will backpack in the Olympic National Forest for 2 days/1 night and then take sea kayaks along a portion of the Washington Water Trails system for another 2 day/1night.
 See itinerary for trip details.

-DROP OFF/PICK UP AT CAMP SEYMOUR

-CHECK-IN IS 11-11:30AM ON THURSDAY
+DROP OFF AND PICK UP AT CAMP SEYMOUR CHECK-IN IS FROM 1:30PM-3:00PM ON SUNDAY.

-- Please park in the upper parking lot where you will be greeted by your trip leaders.
-Our staff will be involved with final preparations for your trip up until 11am.
-Early check-in is not possible. - Please bring all forms with you to check-in. - Please be prepared to give the Trip Leaders all medications or supplements to be taken at camp/on the trip.

-CHECK-OUT IS FROM 1:30PM-2:30PM ON FRIDAY
+- Please park in the upper parking lot where you will be greeted by Camp Staff. - Please bring all forms with you to check-in for your child's trip. - Please be prepared to give the Trip Leaders all medications or supplements to be taken at camp/on the trip.
+CHECK-OUT IS FROM 1:30PM- 2:30PM ON FRIDAY.